15 Oct 2020

 Olivia Klevorn is a queer, Black writer and artist born in Chicago and living in Toronto.
 She received a Master’s in Visual Anthropology from the University of Oxford and has served as curatorial assistant for London’s Serpentine Gallery.
 Primarily performance-based, her creative work uses body, text, and image to force a radical refiguring of marginalized subjectivities.
 Beyond writing, she loves techno and sour candy.

 Thank you to all who participated in this year’s C New Critics Award.

-Jurors will include Jaclyn Bruneau, Monika Kin Gagnon and Amy Kazymerchyk.
+Jurors for 2020 included Jaclyn Bruneau, Monika Kin Gagnon and Amy Kazymerchyk.